ludyna/lu_brain/README.md

 - All public files should start with prefix `lu_`.

-- All NON pulblic files should not have prefix `lu_`.
+- All NON public files should not have prefix `lu_`.

 - There are special files: `__readme.md`, `_module.h`, `_module.lu` (or `_module.c`), and `_typedefs.h`